 EDI and Electronic Data Interchange is the structured transmission of data between organizations using electronic means.

-[HOSTED]Environment has the meaning set forth in the Statement of Work for Application Management Services (“AMS SOW”).

 [NON -HOSTED] Environment means an instance of applications and the applicable, unique databases that hold a single set of primary data tables.

 Extract means a function that regularly reads and extracts data from a specified source database and writes it to a target database at specified time increments.